-Some officiants will only perform ceremonies at particular houses of worship - usually their own.
-If you’re planning on having your wedding at a trendy Toronto loft or country barn, but your desired officiant will not perform outside of his or her church, you’ll need to consider other options.
+Some wedding officiants will only perform ceremonies at particular houses of worship - usually their own.
+If you’re planning on having your wedding at a trendy Toronto loft or outdoor setting, but your wedding officiant will not perform outside of his or her church, you’ll need to consider other options.

 Are you licensed to perform a ceremony in the province we’re getting married in?

-The next step is finding out if your officiant is legally allowed to marry you.
-Different provinces have different rules, so you’ll want to check on your province’s governmental site for further details.
+The next step is finding out if your wedding officiant is legally allowed to marry you.
+Different provinces have different rules, so you’ll want to check on your province’s governmental site for further details on how to get married in Canada.
 Here are the quick links to get you started:

 - Newfoundland and Labrador